httpwg/wg-materials/ietf121/minutes.md

 #### [The IP Geolocation HTTP Client Hint](https://datatracker.ietf.org/doc/draft-pauly-httpbis-geoip-hint/) -- Ciara McMullin

 Ted Hardie: appreciates the privacy focus.
-There has been previous work on GEOPRIV with no implementations. idea is that in addition to having the location, you have somebody who cares about the revelationof their location the idea of amaker is kind of central to that.
+There has been previous work on GEOPRIV with no implementations. idea is that in addition to having the location, you have somebody who cares about the revelation of their location the idea of a maker is kind of central to that.
 Once you create a header like this, there is no guarantee that people will use it.
 Since many VPNs are designed to hide location, this could compromise that.

 Other approach: geo feed from client. reduces number of IP addresses in IP pool, which is good.